-Q: I am reporting DDP and clinical details to IDS.
+Q: I am reporting IDP and clinical details to IDS.
 Do I need a separate login for each role?

 Q: What type of clients should I be entering into IDS?

 A: Particularly for motorists with older violations, you will need to use the Create New Case function to create a record in IDS that connects with DMV’s records.
 You can view an on-line video tutorial with instructions on using this function.
-You will need the motorist’s DMV ID#, birth date, and Social Security number, and date and county of the violation.
-The video tutorials are available on OASAS’ Applications page http://oasasapps.oasas.ny.gov/portal/page/portal/OASAS_APPS.
+You will need the motorist’s DMV ID number, birth date, and social security number, and date and county of the violation.
+The video tutorials are available on OASAS’ Applications page https://apps.oasas.ny.gov/portal/page/portal/OASAS_APPS.
 Click on the gray On-line Tutorials tab and scroll down to the bottom right side for IDS tutorials.

 Q: When Creating a Case, how many impaired driving violations do I need to enter for the motorist?